Dheena (actor): Career

 Dheena was a contestant in the show Kalakka Povathu Yaaru? on Vijay TV.
 He was known for his "prank calls" where proclaimed himself as a fan of Thadi Balaji and made fun of the judges and contestants.
-He made his film debut in Dhanush's Pa Paandi essaying the role of Dhanush's friend.
+He made his film debut in Dhanush's Pa.
+Pandi essaying the role of Dhanush's friend.
 In 2019, he made his debut as a lead actor in Thumbaa.
 In a Times of India review of the film, the reviewer stated that he made "an assured comic performance".
 In 2019, he played a comedic role in Kaithi.
 Regarding his role, Janani K of India Today stated that "Dheena’s role brings in a much-needed lightness to the film".
 He was last seen in the film Master.
 His next film as a lead actor was supposed to be the film Ajith From Aruppukottai.
 The film is a remake of Kattappanayile Rithwik Roshan and will be produced by Dhanush.